-- What is the structure of the rate for service?
-How is the total charge calculated?
-Flat rate per bin / unit / building, By volume, By frequency, Flat rate for service area - Are tipping fees included or separate? - Who will supply and maintain the bins and what will the cost be? □△ First Nation / members (own cost) □△ Service provider (monthly rental fee) - How does the rate compare with similar municipal users? - Will fees stay the same for the duration of the agreement or will they increase each year? - When is invoicing to occur?
-Monthly, Quarterly, Annually - When must payment be received? - How must payment be made?
-By cheque, Electronically?
+- What is the structure of the rate for service? - Are tipping fees included or separate? - Who will supply and maintain the bins and what will the cost be? - How does the rate compare with similar municipal users? - Will fees stay the same for the duration of the agreement or will they increase each year? - When is invoicing to occur? - When must payment be received? - How must payment be made?